vargasa/ESC22/parallelism/cuda.md

 3. Sum all the partial sums together.
 4. Check the result comparing with the host result.
 5. Measure the throughput of your reduction kernel using CUDA Events (see exercise 4)
-6. Analyze your application using `nvvp`.
-Do you think it can be improved?
-How?

 * Bonus: Can you implement a one-step reduction?
 Measure and compare the throughput of the two versions.
 * Challenge: The cumulative sum of an array `a[N]` is another array `b[N]`, the sum of prefixes of `a`:
 `b[i] = a[0] + a[1] + … + a[i]`.
 Implement a cumulative sum kernel assuming that the size of the input array is multiple of the block size.

+Hint.
+Analyze your application using `compute-sanitizer`.

 ### Challenge: Histogram